 You Don't Have to Be a Genius

-A seasoned investor might have an advantage over you as you're getting started, but you don't have to be a math whiz, rich, or another Warren Buffett to invest in the stock market.
+A seasoned investor might have an advantage over you as you're getting started, but you don't have to be a math whiz, wealthy, or another Warren Buffett to invest in the stock market.
 Compared to investing in a franchise or creating your own business from the ground up, the requirements for investing in the stock market are modest.
-They include researching companies you're considering investing in (which means reading their annual reports, which you can often find by poking around their websites), regularly setting aside some money to invest, and understanding fifth-grade math, including addition, subtraction, multiplication, division, and working with fractions and decimals.